 The LSBF postgraduate portfolio includes a wide range of master’s degree and pre-master’s programmes in management, finance, marketing and business law.

 Our programmes give you access to the highest quality academic partners, extensive corporate networks and modern city-centre campus facilities, allowing you to carve out a successful career in the global business arena.

-You can also combine a postgraduate programme with a professional qualification such as ACCA, CIMA or CFA®, or an eCornell certificate to maximise your career potential.
+You can also combine a postgraduate programme with a professional qualification such as ACCA, CIMA or CFA® to maximise your career potential.

 This international qualification will equip you with the latest management and leadership skills required by global organisations.
 Specialisations allow you to tailor your degree to match your interests, experience and career goals.

 Gain a comprehensive understanding of the ever-changing field of finance and investment, along with invaluable insight into the markets and systems – in both developed and emerging economies.